Tdaycode/clipboardassessment/cbh-take-home-project/Ticket_Breakdown.md

 1. **Generating custom IDs by Facilities**
   # Acceptance Criteria
-  I- The program should run within the maximum time of 100 milliseconds.
+  - The program should run within the maximum time of 100 milliseconds.
-  II - ID should contain index zero of first name and last name of agent.
+  - ID should contain index zero of first name and last name of agent.
-  III - Each ID must be unique for each Agents
+  - Each ID must be unique for each Agents

    # Time/Effort estimates
    - Within 30 to 60 minutes